 Pole Barn and Stick-Built Building at a Glance

-In a stick-built structure, the building is constructed on site from lumber and other materials.
-One benefit of this is that the builders can correct problems as they encounter them.
+In a stick-built structure, the building is constructed on-site using lumber and other materials.
+An advantage of this is that the builders can address issues as they occur in real time.

-A pole barn, by contrast, is made from materials pre-cut at a factory.
-The materials then arrive at the construction site as a ready-to-assemble kit.
+A pole barn, on the other hand, is built from materials pre-cut at a factory.
+The materials are then shipped to the construction zone as a ready-to-assemble kit.

 Pole Barns Are More Affordable

 Pole barns and stick-built buildings are comparable in quality.
 However, pole barns on average tend to be a more cost-effective solution.
 This is because pole barns don’t require a foundation.
 Stick-built structures require a traditional foundation poured from concrete.
 The foundation alone makes up roughly 15% of a new building construction’s cost.
 Pole buildings skip the foundation in favor of posts that are staked into the soil.